sandeepkumar17/td-dev.to/blog-posts/dotnet-clean-architecture/dotnet-clean-architecture.md

 canonical_url:
 ---

-In this article, we will learn about clean architecture and will walk you through a sample CRUD API in .NET 8.0.
+In this article, we will learn about clean architecture and walk you through a sample CRUD API in .NET 8.0.

 We will use the following tools, technologies, and frameworks in this sample:
 - [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) and [.NET 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)